immutio/blob/views/index.md

 Limits
 ------

-1MB limit on all blobs.
+1MB limit on all blobs, and limit of 1 POST request per second.

-Need more space or features? contact hello@immut.io
+Need limits removed? contact hello@immut.io